dinngo/furucombo-contract/README.md

 #### Registry

-Registry handles the verification for the valid handlers called by proxy.
-Every handler should be registered in Registry and unregistered when deprecated.
+Registry handles the verification for the valid handlers called by proxy, and valid callers calling proxy.
+Every handler and caller should be registered in Registry and unregistered when deprecated.
 This is also the only part that requires ownership.
+A `halt()` can be executed by owner to halt the validation of handlers and callers from proxy, which is able to halt the execution of proxy.
+A `bannedAgent` mapping is maintained to verify if the validation requesting agent is valid.

 #### Handler